khoshghalb2c/open_image/README.md

 If you want to open a image(`img`) on page in `HTML` with `JavaScript`, use this function

 ## Getting Started
-Read the description below to get started with `Sfullscreen`.
+Read the description below to get started with `imageSmodal`.

 ### How to use?